run2bizdocs/documentation/en-us/docs/4biz-helium/processes/configuration/configuration/register-definitive-media.md

-title: Register definitive media
+title: Registering definitive media
-Description: Register the authorized and definitive versions of all Configuration Items (CI) of Software in a safe way.
+Description: Registering the authorized and definitive versions of all Configuration Items (CI) of Software in a safe way.
-# Register definitive media
+# Registering definitive media

 This functionality has the objective to register the authorized and definitive versions of all Configuration Items (CI) of Software in a safe way.